Fire and Rescue NSW Code of Conduct and Ethics

 We protect intellectual property

-Intellectual property may be define as intangible property that is the result of creativity – in other words creations of the mind.
+Intellectual property may be defined as intangible property that is the result of creativity – in other words creations of the mind.
 Intellectual property can exist in various forms; a new invention, brand, design or artistic creation.

 In the course of our duties, we may be authorised to use, or be involved in the development of, FRNSW intellectual property and confidential information.